 In a study by Balfour et al. (2011), nearly 100 laboratories were surveyed.
-The geographic spread of the laboratories, correlated to their testing capability, has provided a useful tool in establishing if there are sufficient laboratories across the country, and where additional credible laboratories need to be established.
-The results showed a high occurrence of financial reasons for non-accreditation (25%).
-The initial financial requirements for attaining ISO 17025 accreditation were reported to be severe.
-Maintenance of equipment, procurement of stock, method validation, technician competency per method, and record keeping are vital in achieving ISO 17025 accreditation.
+The geographic spread of the laboratories correlated to their testing capability has provided a useful tool in establishing if there are sufficient laboratories across the country, and where additional credible laboratories need to be established.
+The results also showed a high occurrence of financial reasons for non-accreditation (25%).
+The initial financial implications of attaining ISO 17025 accreditation were reported to be severe.
+The maintenance of equipment, procurement of stock, method validation, technician competency per method, and record keeping are vital in achieving ISO 17025 accreditation.
 It appeared that training was a priority for most laboratories A total of 79% of laboratories had conducted training needs assessments, but the main concern lay with those laboratories with little or no training at all.
 A total of 77% of laboratories acknowledged the availability of assistance both internally and externally, and 79% stated that their organisation can train personnel from their facilities to assist them in methodology training.
 The basic laboratory information from the study is useful to determine geographic spread, to analyse where there are sufficient laboratories and where additional laboratories should be established.
-It is also useful to look at the geographic spread of the laboratories that have South African National Standards (SANAS) accreditation, so as to establish the number of accredited laboratories per province as well as any trends regarding accreditation or participation in proficiency testing schemes.
-Overall, findings from the study by Balfour et al. (2011) indicated deficiencies in the analytical capabilities of laboratories in South Africa.
-There is, therefore, a need for the establishment of a national laboratory network for specialised water quality analysis in South Africa, to be funded by central government, i.e. the Department of Water and Sanitation (DWS).
+It is also useful to look at the geographic spread of the laboratories that have SANAS accreditation to establish the number of accredited labs per province as well as any trends regarding accreditation or participation in proficiency testing schemes.
+Overall, findings from the study by Balfour et al. (2011), indicated deficiencies in the analytical capabilities of laboratories in South Africa.
+There is, therefore, a need for the establishment of a national laboratory network for specialised water quality analysis in South Africa, to be funded by central government (Department of Water and Sanitation).